Optimally Deep Networks -- Adapting Model Depth to Datasets for Superior Efficiency: Optimally Deep Networks (ODNs)

 \subsection{Training with Progressive Depth Expansion}

-Progressive depth expansion strategy starts training from the shallow portion of the network that comprises initial block(s) up to a depth level.
-Once these shallow block(s) have converged, next block is appended to increase the model depth and training is resumed.
+Progressive depth expansion based training starts from the shallow portion of the network that comprises initial block(s) up to a depth level.
+Once the shallow block(s) have converged, next block is appended to increase the model depth and training is resumed.
 At each depth increment, training is started from the warmed-up state of the model instead of starting from scratch.
 This progressive depth expansion continues until either the target accuracy is achieved or the model reaches its maximum depth.
-If the target accuracy is achieved using a depth smaller than the full model depth, the current depth is declared as the optimal depth, and the model is fine-tuned with it as shown in Figure~\ref{fig:figure_2}(b).
+If the target accuracy is achieved using a depth smaller than the full model depth, the current depth is declared as the optimal depth, and the ODN is extracted with the corresponding output layer for fine-tuning as shown in Figure~\ref{fig:figure_3}(b).
 The training objective with model depth \enquote{\(\mathcal{D}\)} is to minimize a standard supervised learning loss function: